linode/docs/docs/guides/development/javascript/typescript-decorators-introduction/index.md

       };
     }

-The function `enumerable` has a parameter and returns another function that uses the parameter.
-In the above example, it modifies the `enumerable` property descriptor of the method or member to which the `@enumerable` decorator applies as in the below example.
+The function `enumerable` accepts a parameter and returns another function that makes use of the parameter.
+In the above example, it modifies the `enumerable` property descriptor of the method.
+The `@enumerable` decorator applies this change to the example below.

 {{< file decorator_factory_example.ts typescript>}}
 class Greeter {